dkgndianko/commit-history/README.md

 # _Commit History_
-This is a sample project retrieving user commits
+This is a sample project retrieving commits from a repository (this very one!
+Yes recursive, right!) for a specific repository and displaying in with light frontend (here Vuejs)

 # Objectives: